octaviotron/zimbra/notes-cluster.md

 pcs resource op remove svc_cups monitor
 ```

-Finnaly set resource order:
+And set resource order:
 ```
 pcs constraint colocation add svc_cups virtual_ip INFINITY pcs constraint order virtual_ip then svc_cups
 ```

-"svc_cups" now exists as cluster resource and it will be present only if virtual IP is activated.
+Now "svc_cups" is a cluster resource.
+It will be present only if virtual IP is activated.

-Check if it is loaded as cluster resource:
+To check if it is loaded as cluster resource:
 ```
 pcs status
 ```

 # Create shared filesystem resource

 Create shared filesystem resource.
-It will make /etc/cupss service files mounted only in the active node:
+It will make /etc/cups service files mounted only in the active node:

 In any active node do: